Solving harmonic equations

 Sorting solutions

 Solving a steady-state problem over a range of parameters returns a solution set for each parameter.
 For a continuous change of parameters, each solution in a set usually also changes continuously; it is said to form a ''solution branch''.
-For an example, see the three colour-coded branches for the Duffing oscillator in Example 1.
+For an example, see the three colour-coded branches for the Duffing oscillator on the introduction page.

 For stable states, the branches describe a system's behaviour under adiabatic parameter changes.